ghais/newrelic_storm_kafka/README.md

     "agents": [
       {
           "name" : "a descriptive name",                 //A name to identify the topology by.
-          "kafka.topic" : "topic",                       //The topic you want to monigor "kafka.broker": "kafka.example.com:9012",      //The host:port of one of the kafka brokers "storm.zk.host": "zookeeper.example.com:2181", //The host:port of zookeeper
+          "kafka.topic" : "topic",                       //The topic you want to monitor "kafka.broker": "kafka.example.com:9012",      //The host:port of one of the kafka brokers "storm.zk.host": "zookeeper.example.com:2181", //The host:port of zookeeper
           "storm.zk.path": "/kafka_consumers/topology"   //The path storm-kafak uses to store the kafa offset for this topic